teclone/rollup-all/README.md

 - **fileExtensions**: defines an array of project src code file extensions, such as `.jsx`, `.js` , `.ts`, `.tsx`, etc. Defaults to `[".js"]`.
 Every other file within the src directory are regarded as asset files.

-- **externalModules**: defines a list of external modules used by library that should not bundled into your build. such as node.js inbuild packages. e.g [`"fs"`, `"path"`,...], etc. defaults to empty array.

 - **exclude***: defines a list of modules to exclude from the build.
 This option can be defined specifically for a particular build as well. entries can be strings or regex. e.g `"src/modules/*.js"` ignores every .js file in the modules directory. `"src/**/*.js"` ignores all .js files in the src directory. `"*"` ignores all files.
 It defaults to an empty array.

 - **include***: defines a list of modules to include in the build.
 This option can be defined specifically for a particular build as well. entries can be strings or regex.
 Defaults to `["*"]`, which includes everything.